Chart Color Schemes

 Health performance in Munno Para West is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Munno Para West faces significant health challenges as per AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across various age cohorts.
-Private health cover is relatively low at approximately 50% (around 4,990 people), compared to Greater Adelaide's 52.7% and the national average of 55.7%.
+Munno Para West faces significant health challenges, as identified by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+A range of health conditions affects both younger and older age groups.
+Private health cover is relatively low, with approximately 50% (around 4758 people) having coverage compared to Greater Adelaide's 52.7%.

-Mental health issues and asthma are the most common conditions, affecting 11.2% and 11.0% of residents respectively.
-However, 69.6% claim to be free from medical ailments, slightly higher than Greater Adelaide's 67.9%.
-Working-age residents show a higher prevalence of chronic health conditions.
-The area has 5.9% (587 people) aged 65 and over, lower than Greater Adelaide's 19.3%.
-Health outcomes among seniors present some challenges but generally align with national rankings.
+Nationally, the average is 55.7%.
+The most prevalent medical conditions are mental health issues and asthma, impacting 11.2% and 11.0% of residents respectively.
+However, 69.6% of residents report no medical ailments, compared to Greater Adelaide's 67.9%.
+Working-age residents show a higher-than-average prevalence of chronic health conditions.
+The area has 5.0% (474 people) of residents aged 65 and over, which is lower than Greater Adelaide's 19.2%.
+While health outcomes among seniors present some challenges, they align broadly with national rankings for the general population.

 Frequently Asked Questions - Health